 You undoubtedly are like many individuals who have a vague idea of hoarding.
 Indeed, there have been some fairly widely watched television programs that presented the lives of people laboring under hoarding disorder.
 What you may not have fully come to understand – and you are not alone in this regard – is that hoarding is classified as a mental health disorder according to the Diagnostic and Statistical Manual of Mental Disorders 5th Edition, or DSM-5.

 The world-renowned Mayo Clinic has developed a succinct definition of hoarding disorder:

 Hoarding disorder is a persistent difficulty discarding or parting with possessions because of a perceived need to save them.
-A person with hoarding disorder experiences distress at the thought of getting rid of the items.
+A person with hoarding disorder experiences distresses at the thought of getting rid of the items.
 Excessive accumulation of items, regardless of actual value, occurs.

 Over time, hoarding becomes more severe.
-A person’s residence can become not only unlivable, but unhealthy and unsafe.
+A person’s residence can become not only unlivable but unhealthy and unsafe.
 Professional intervention on a number of fronts may become necessary, including mental health, organizational, and legal.

 Is Hoarding Illegal?

 The question of whether hoarding is or is not illegal is not misplaced.
 Hoarding behavior within a person’s own residence is not in and of itself illegal.
 The reality is that some of the consequences of hoarding can prove to be violations of local ordinances or state statutes.
 For example, the effects of hoarding can include the creation of a public nuisance.
 Hoarding can result in health and safety code violations.
 Thus, in the final analysis, a person is able to accumulate inappropriate amounts of certain types of objects or items that may not technically result in any violation of the law because a public nuisance, healthy, or safety issue is not created at the time.

 Establishment of a Guardianship and Conservatorship for a Person With Hoarding Disorder